shanu516516/user-guide/docs/lend-to-twilight-pool.md

+---
+title: Lending Pool
+sidebar_position: 5
+---

-# Lending Guide for the Twilight Liquidity Pool
+# How to Lend for the Twilight Liquidity Pool

 ## About the Twilight Pool

 The Twilight Pool acts as the central liquidity layer for the Twilight perpetual exchange.
 When traders open and settle positions, they interact with this pool — making it the counterparty for all leveraged trades.

 The pool earns protocol revenue from:

 - **Liquidations** of undercollateralized positions
 - **Exchange trading fees**
 - A share of the **funding rate** on open positions

 By lending SATS (BTC) into the pool, liquidity providers contribute to the exchange's trading depth while earning a portion of this revenue.

 Twilight enables BTC holders to earn competitive on-chain yield through a secure and privacy-preserving lending mechanism.